 How is removal?
 It seems nasty…

 A lot of women may freak out at the sight of their menstrual blood in a cup.
 Quite frankly, it doesn’t bother me.
 If anything, I find it fascinating.
 I know.
 I’m weird.
 The removal is actually easier than you think.
-Grabbing the bottom of it and gently squeezing it can relive the Diva Cup’s suction.
+Grabbing the bottom of it and gently squeezing it can relieve the Diva Cup’s suction.
 From there, you pull down and gently tilt the Diva Cup’s bottom toward the ground.
 Discard, rinse and reuse!
 I will say this…removal can be challenging in public restrooms.
-But it’s still 10x easier than dealing with the unwrapping of a sanitary napkin.
 Before I go in the restroom, I grab a few paper towels with me.
 I usually carry a bottle of water to rinse the cup in the toilet.
 I pat it dry with the paper towels and re-insert.
-I hate to say it, but if I can, I go in the handicap bathrooms when I’m rockin’ the Diva Cup only because it gives me more space to move around.
-And I can wash my hands without touching much of anything.
-Keep in mind, that the outside of the cup does NOT have menstrual flow on it.
+Keep in mind that the outside of the cup does NOT have menstrual flow on it.
 You shouldn’t get blood on your fingers at all.

 A quick vid I did of the removal…